hellohaptik/docs_haptik/docs/agent-chat/chat-assignment.md

 1. It’s Great for: Even chat load distribution among agents and reducing average agent’s idle time to ensure that agents waiting for a long time get the chat first.

-2. Incase a chat was allocated to an agent, and the agent looses network connection.
-If the loss of networks persists for more than 5 minutes, we move that chat back into the team queue, so that an online agent can receive the chat.
+2. In case a chat was allocated to an agent, and the agent loses network connection.
+If the loss of network persists for more than 5 minutes, we move chats back into the team queue, so that another online agent can receive the chat.

 > Note: Clients for whom efficiency in distribution is important should choose this chat algorithm.